 You can only claim the state and local tax deduction if you itemize deductions on your tax return.
 That means you do not take the standard deduction.
 Most tax filers do not qualify to itemize because the standard deduction is worth more than itemizing for them.

-When you itemize, you can claim the SALT deduction on Line 5 of the 2019 Schedule A. This line is called “State and local taxes.”
+When you itemize, you can claim the SALT deduction on Line 5 of Schedule A. This line is called “State and local taxes.”
 For older tax returns, the line numbers on Schedule A are different, but very similar.

 Learn more in our guide to filing your taxes

 Any electronic filing service you use will do all of the math for you, but it’s useful to understand how claiming the state and local tax deduction actually works.

 Line 5 of the 2019 Schedule A is divided into five sections:

 If you paid any other taxes already, put it on Line 6 and then write the sum of Line 5e and 6 on Line 7.
 You can add up all of your itemized deductions at the bottom of Schedule A. That amount goes on Line 9 of your Form 1040.